Govt commits GH¢100 billion to Ghana Cares Obaatanpa programme for next four years

 "That is why the President has tasked his Ministers and heads of all other relevant institutions to focus the infrastructural energies of Government mainly on continuing and, if possible, completing existing projects in 2021.
 The era of abandoning viable projects started with public funds must end.

-The Minister said that as a result of the COVID-19 pandemic year 2020 was a difficult period for Ghana and the rest of the and world and “never before in recent history has a pandemic triggered such dramatic changes to lives and livelihoods simultaneously.
+The Minister said that as a result of the Covid -19 the pandemic year 2020 was a difficult period for Ghana and the rest of the and world and "never before in recent history has a pandemic triggered such dramatic changes to lives and livelihoods simultaneously.

 The ensuing crisis has disrupted supply chains and exerted undue pressure on economic and financial systems, killed businesses and jobs.